Leigh Alderson: Documentaries, film and TV

 The BBC produced three documentary films about him.
 Lost To Dance was broadcast in October 1998, A God Given Gift in September 2005 and the third, also called A God Given Gift, in December 2007.
 All were directed and produced by the documentary film maker Claire DeLargy.
 The 2007 biography of Frederic Franklin notes Franklin's involvement with Alderson and his involvement in Alderson's 2005 and 2007 BBC documentaries.

 Alderson began filming the independent film Angel in June 2009, co-starring the ballet dancer Kyle Davey.
 The film uses the score of the Scottish singer, Jerry Burns and is directed by David Council.
 The film had its premiere screening in The Market Place Theatre at The Stars of the Arts Gala 2010 on 19 June.
 An official trailer was released in July for a limited time to mark its impending release onto iTunes worldwide.
 It was subsequently shown at the Festival International du Court Métrage in Clermont-Ferrand and at the 10th Annual Two Short Nights Film Festival.

 In July 2009, it was announced that Alderson would be attached as a featured dancer in Vertigo Films' StreetDance 3D that commenced shooting in mid-August 2009 to be released in May 2010.
 The film subsequently became #1 at the UK box office.

 Alderson was a featured artist on BBC's arts and culture series Art Space, in the sixth and final episode of series one which was televised on Wednesday 2 June 2010 on BBC1.

 Flight of Freedom

-Flight of Freedom was the product of a collaborative photo-shoot between Alderson and Karin Pritzel, an award-winning photographer from Dublin.
+Flight of Freedom was the product of a collaborative photo-shoot between Alderson and Karin Pritzel, a photographer from Dublin.
 The photo first came to media attention in New York when the fashion designer Malan Breton chose it to be his official muse for his 2010 spring collection.
-Shortly after it became an award-winning photograph.
 It was then commissioned as a large scale art piece which was auctioned at The NCAD gallery in Dublin, which was organised by Fairley Pilaro in aid Of Operation Smile, a charity that raises money for children to have cleft palate operations in poor and underdeveloped countries.
 The picture was again auctioned for the Stars of the Arts Gala in aid of the Haiti Appeal.
 In 2011, it was selected to be included in a book combining art and famous inspiring quotes.
 The book, Quoted Moments, was launched in July 2011 in association with the Irish Cancer Society.